KabukiStarship/KabukiToolkit/docs/development.md

 #endif
 ```

 Each application created has it's own Seam Tree.
 Script2 is always going to be `0_0_0` or `0_0_00`.
-The purpose of the extra zero is to alphabetically sort the seams into enumberated order.
-The seams are set up to minimze typing.
+The purpose of the extra zero is to alphabetically sort the seams into enumerated order.
+The seams are set up to minimize typing.
 You should be able to instantly understand by comparing the list of seams in the `/README.md` to the `/docs/kabuki_vm_package_diagram.jpg`.

 ## Seam Trees Commit Logs and Pull Requests

 KT uses a practice called Issue-driven Development (IDD) applied to Seam Trees and Seam Graphs.
-IDD is a practice of only completing one issue at a time and only doing work after or right around when you create an Issue-ticket, and tying of issue tickets to the commit log by copying and pasting the issue ticket headline inlcuding the #TicketNumber (i.e. #1, #2, ...).
+IDD is a practice of only completing one issue at a time and only doing work after or right around when you create an Issue-ticket, and tying of issue tickets to the commit log by copying and pasting the issue ticket headline including the #TicketNumber (i.e. #1, #2, ...).
 Please **@see** the KT commit log to examples.
-The benifit of IDD is that it creates institutionalized knowedge from the clean commit logs and comments.
+The benefit of IDD is that it creates institutionalized knowledge from the clean commit logs and comments.

 ### Steps